 Numbers tell us a lot of information about a piece of music.
 Music is divided in sections called measures and each measure has equal amounts of beats.
 These are the same as mathematical divisions of time.
 Each piece of music as a time signature that gives rhythmic information about the piece, such as how many beats are in each measure.
 A time signature is like a fraction, with one number on top and one on the bottom.
 All of the notes and rests in music have numerical connections as well because they each have a certain amount of beats.
 It is important for musicians to understand the value of these fractions and notes in order the count the music correctly.

-- Frequency of sound is related to math.
+The frequency of sound is related to math

 Pythagoras, the Greek philosopher and mathematician, realized that different sounds can be made up with different weights and vibrations.
 This led to the discovery that the pitch of a vibrating string, such as on a violin, guitar, or piano, can be controlled by it’s length.
 The shorter the string, the higher the pitch and the longer the string the lower the pitch.